zackees/open-webdriver/README.md

 for Windows/MacOS/Ubuntu of your selenium bot with all original source code removed, making it impossible to reverse engineer.

-`open-webdriver` is essentially a wrapper around the very excellent https://pypi.org/project/webdriver-manager/ library, but with the following changes/fixes:
+`open-webdriver` is built on top of webdriver-manager https://pypi.org/project/webdriver-manager/ library, but with the following changes/fixes:
 ```
 os.environ['WDM_LOCAL'] = '1'
 os.environ['WDM_SSL_VERIFY'] = '0'
 ```
 And other sensible platform specific fixes are applied in order for the selenium driver stack to pass the test suite.

+Additionally, a versioned chromium binary is downloaded for Linux/Mac/Windows.

 When your app is launched, there will be a side folder name `.wdm` which contain the download of the webdriver used.
 The disk cache for the driver is set for 1 day, after which it will be checked for a new version.